cossacklabs/themis/.github/ISSUE_TEMPLATE/bug_report.md

    - [ ] built from source

 **Additional context**
-Add any other context about the problem here.
-Example project, if you can make and share it.
+Add any other relevant context for the problem here.
+Share an example project, if you can.